 The Nominating Committee has adopted procedures to be followed by stockholders in submitting recommendations of candidates for directors.
-The procedures are posted on SIGA's website at www.siga.com under the "Corporate Governance" section.
-Pursuant to these procedures, a stockholder (or group of stockholders) wishing to submit a nominating recommendation for an annual meeting of stockholders should arrange to deliver it to SIGA not later than 120 calendar days prior to the first anniversary of the date of the proxy statement for the prior annual meeting of stockholders.
-All stockholder nominating recommendations should be in writing, addressed to the "Nominating and Corporate Governance Committee" in care of SIGA's Chief Financial Officer at SIGA's principal headquarters, 660 Madison Avenue, Suite 1700, New York, New York 10065.
+The procedures are set forth in SIGA's Bylaws and are posted on SIGA's website at www.siga.com under the "Corporate Governance" section.
+Pursuant to these procedures, a stockholder (or group of stockholders) wishing to submit a nominating recommendation for an annual meeting of stockholders should arrange to deliver it to SIGA no earlier than 120 calendar days and no later than 90 calendar days prior to the first anniversary of the date of the prior year's annual meeting of stockholders.
+All stockholder nominating recommendations should be in writing, addressed to the "Nominating and Corporate Governance Committee" in care of SIGA's Secretary at SIGA's principal headquarters, 660 Madison Avenue, Suite 1700, New York, New York 10065.
 Submissions should be made by mail, courier or personal delivery.
 A nominating recommendation should be accompanied by the following information concerning each recommending stockholder: